 Never before has society been so fixated on germs and immunity.
 Well never fear, these foods and supplements will boost your immunity and help you fight infection this winter.

-At any time, but especially during the threat of COVID and other winter ailments like cold and flu, we need our immune systems to be performing at their peak.
+At any time, but especially during the threat of winter ailments like cold, flu and Covid, we need our immune systems to be performing at their peak.
 Before we talk about which foods or supplements you should add to your diet to help protect yourself, we must remember that the absolute top priorities must be to eat, rest/sleep and manage stress.
 These three things affect the immune system more than any expensive supplement ever could.
 So make sure not to have too many late nights these school holidays!

 Phytonutrients are non-caloric substances naturally found in plant-based foods like fruits, vegetables, beans, and even teas that have health benefits including positively affecting the immune response.
 “Polyphenols promote immunity to foreign pathogens via various pathways”1.